 Introduction

-If your company wants to provide a dynamic and custom experience for its various types of users, as a Superadmin you need to identify specific user segments in the platform to target an audience for various Admin actions such as course enrollment, course catalog visibility, page/menu visibility, reporting and notification delivery.
+If your company wants to provide a dynamic and custom experience for its various types of users, you need to identify specific user segments in the platform to target an audience for various actions such as course enrollment, course catalog visibility, page/menu visibility, reporting and notification delivery.

 Creating groups

-To create a new group, log into the platform as the Superadmin and access the Admin menu from the gear icon in the top right corner of the platform.
-In the Admin Menu, press the Groups item in the E-learning section.
+To create a new group, log into the platform and access the Admin menu from the gear icon in the top right corner of the platform.
+From the Admin menu, press the Groups item in the E-learning section.

 You can repeat the group population procedure several times, using different options.